 - Tools within dentistry and other medical environments

 - Pneumatic construction tools such as nail guns

 - Air cleaning tools such as blowguns

 Oil-free compressors can be used for domestic use, such as small-scale jobs like blowing up balloons, home workshop and DIY jobs.
 They are also largely used in industries where there is a need to avoid the product or consumer coming into contact with oil: food and beverage, pharmaceutical and dental, for example.
 In these sensitive applications, the consequences of having oil contamination in the air are too high to risk, so having an oil free compressor is a must.
-There are compressed air quality classes from the International Organisation for Standardisation (ISO) which oil-free technology can help you achieve.
+There is compressed air quality testing from the International Organisation for Standardisation (ISO) which oil-free technology can help you achieve.

 Fixed vs. Variable Air Compressors